CatDawn29/Outlet-Sales-Project-/README.md

 Item_Outlet_Sales: -- Sales of the product in the particular store.
 This is the target variable to be predicted.

-Methods
+# Methods:
-The data was first examined, cleaned and then the following steps and processes were performed:
+- The data was first examined, cleaned and then the following steps were performed:
 Exploratory Data Analysis
 Explanatory Data Analysis
 Modeling with 2 Supervised Machine Learning Models:
 Linear Regression
 Decision Tree Regression

-Exploratory Data Analysis
+# Exploratory Data Analysis:
-The data was explored using:
+- The data was explored using:
 Sorting and Filtering with pandas
 A seaborn heatmap using correlation(r) values Histograms, Barcharts, and Boxplots

 Boxplot Visualization
 This visualization revealed that one specific store was outcompeting the others in terms of sales (OUT027, Supermarket Type3) Boxplots